Mohicans: Conflict with the Mohawk

-The Algonquians (Mohican) and Iroquois (Mohawk) were traditional competitors and enemies.
-Iroquois oral tradition, as recorded in the Jesuit Relations, speaks of a war between the Mohawks and an alliance of the Susquehannock and Algonquin (sometime between 1580 and 1600).
-This was perhaps in response to the formation of the League of the Iroquois.
+The Algonquians, including the Mohican, and Haudenosaunee were traditional competitors and enemies.
+Haudenosaunee oral tradition, as recorded in the Jesuit Relations, speaks of a war between the Mohawks and an alliance of the Susquehannock and Algonquin sometime between 1580 and 1600.
+This was perhaps in response to the formation of the League of the Haudenosaunee.

 In September 1609 Henry Hudson encountered Mohican villages just below present day Albany, with whom he traded goods for furs.
 Hudson returned to Holland with a cargo of valuable furs which immediately attracted Dutch merchants to the area.
 The first Dutch fur traders arrived on the Hudson River the following year to trade with the Mohicans.
 Besides exposing them to European epidemics, the fur trade destabilized the region.

-In 1614, the Dutch decided to establish a permanent trading post on Castle Island, on the site of a previous French post that had been long abandoned; but first they had to arrange a truce to end fighting which had broken out between the Mohicans and Mohawks.
+In 1614, the Dutch decided to establish a permanent trading post on Castle Island, but first they had to arrange a truce to end fighting which had broken out between the Mohicans and Mohawks.
 Fighting broke out again between the Mohicans and Mohawks in 1617, and with Fort Nassau badly damaged by a freshet, the Dutch abandoned the fort.
 In 1618, having once again negotiated a truce, the Dutch rebuilt Fort Nassau on higher ground.
 Late that year, Fort Nassau was destroyed by flooding and abandoned for good.
 In 1624, Captain Cornelius Jacobsen May sailed the Nieuw Nederlandt upriver and landed eighteen families of Walloons on a plain opposite Castle Island.
 They commenced to construct Fort Orange.

-The Mohicans invited the Algonquin and Montagnais to bring their furs to Fort Orange as an alternative to French traders in Quebec.
+The Mohicans invited the Algonquin and Innu (Montagnais) to bring their furs to Fort Orange as an alternative to French traders in Quebec.
 Seeing the Mohicans extend their control over the fur trade, the Mohawk attacked, with initial success.
-In 1625 or 1626 the Mohicans destroyed the easternmost Iroquois "castle".
+In 1625 or 1626 the Mohicans destroyed the easternmost Haudenosaunee "castle".
 The Mohawks then re-located south of the Mohawk River, closer to Fort Orange.
 In July 1626 many of the settlers moved to New Amsterdam because of the conflict.
 The Mohicans requested help from the Dutch and Commander Daniel Van Krieckebeek set out from the fort with six soldiers.
 Van Krieckebeek, three soldiers, and twenty-four Mohicans were killed when their party was ambushed by the Mohawk about a mile from the fort.
 The Mohawks withdrew with some body parts of those slain for later consumption as a demonstration of supremacy.

 War continued to rage between the Mohicans and Mohawks throughout the area from Skahnéhtati (Schenectady) to Kinderhoek (Kinderhook).
 By 1629, the Mohawks had taken over territories on the west bank of the Hudson River that were formerly held by the Mohicans.
 The conflict caused most of the Mohicans to migrate eastward across the Hudson River into western Massachusetts and Connecticut.
 The Mohawks gained a near-monopoly in the fur trade with the Dutch by prohibiting the nearby Algonquian-speaking tribes to the north or east from trading.